eugenia1984/english/glossary.md

 - **discuss**: It means to talk about something with someone.

+- **DoS attacks**: refer to **Denial of Service attacks**, which are attempts to make a computer or network service unavailable by overwhelming it with traffic.
+For example: `The website was temporarily offline due to a large-scale DoS attack`. -> This means the website was made unavailable because it was overloaded with harmful traffic.

 - **double check**: means to verify something a second time to ensure it is correct or accurate.
 It is often used when dealing with important tasks to avoid errors.
 For example: `We need to double check the calculations before submitting the report.` -> Meaning you'd like to verify if the calculations are right once more before sending the report to those who will analyze it.

 - **down the street**: means further along the street or a short distance away on the same street.